SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    > In the next 4 sections, we learn the cost of individual operations.

-2. Metrics of query plan cost
+2. Metrics on query plan cost

    * Disk I/O (the dominating one)